 When \(N=3\) it suffices to compute \(Y_{1,0}\) to get the energy, because \(Y_{2,0}=\overline{Y_{1,0}}\).

 Moreover the previous analysis shows that

 that enables to compute at large \(\L\) the leading order value of the integral term in (\ref{eq:oddNU1energy}).

-The analogous analysis for the second term in (\ref{eq:oddNU1energy}) is a bit more tricky, as it involves the position of the Bethe root.
+Unlike the vacuum case, we have to compute now the second term of (\ref{eq:oddNU1energy}) which is a bit tricky as it involves the position of the Bethe root.
 This position can be estimated by computing the densities to the leading order, to deduce the first correction to \(T_{1,0}\) in order to solve the equation \(T_{1,0}(\th_0 +i/4)=0\).

 For the mass gap, this root should be at the origin, up to exponential corrections in \(L\).
-Moreover one can show\footnote{These large \(L\) expressions are obtained by neglecting integral terms in the determinant expression of \(T_{1,0}\).} that \(T_{1,0}(0+i/4)\sim \frac i 6 f_2(0)+i f_3(0)=\mathcal{O}(e^{-L \sqrt{3}/2})\), while \(T_{1,0}'(0+i/4)\sim i\), so that \(T_{1,0}(\th_0 +i/4)=0\) gives \(\th_0\sim - {\frac 1 6}f_2(0)-f_3(0)\).
+Moreover, one can show\footnote{These large \(L\) expressions are obtained by neglecting integral terms in the determinant expression of \(T_{1,0}\).} that \(T_{1,0}(0+i/4)\sim \frac i 6 f_2(0)+i f_3(0)=\mathcal{O}(e^{-L \sqrt{3}/2})\), while \(T_{1,0}'(0+i/4)\sim i\), so that \(T_{1,0}(\th_0 +i/4)=0\) gives \(\th_0\sim - {\frac 1 6}f_2(0)-f_3(0)\).
 Using the asymptotic expression for \(f_j\)'s (which can be extracted by keeping only the leading order in \(T_{a,s}\) and in \(d_{a,j}\) in the formula \eqref{eq:closed}), one gets \(\theta_0 \sim \frac{i e^{-\sqrt{3} L/2} \Gamma\left(-\frac{1}{3}\right)^2 \Gamma\left(\frac{2}{3}\right)^2}{\sqrt{3} \pi \Gamma\left(\frac{1}{3}\right)^2} \), so that the second term in (\ref{eq:oddNU1energy}), which is \(\sinh \left(\frac{2 \pi }{3} \left(\theta_0 -i/4\right)\right)-\sinh \left(\frac{2\pi}{3} \left(\bar\theta_0 +i/4\right)\right)\nonumber \) can be computed at leading order.

 That gives